 Protected characteristic Brief explanation of why this has been assessed as having medium or high negative impact Is there a Geographical impact?
 If so, please explain -use list below to identify geographical area(s) Short explanation of mitigating actions Disability These proposals would impact upon people with learning disabilities receiving a variety of different service types.
 Some choices that are currently available and that are more expensive may cease to be available.
 People in receipt of supported living or care at home services may experience an overall reduction in the volume (hours) of support received on a 1:1 basis.
-No Assessed Care Act eligibility outcomes would still be met.
+It is likely for a large percentage of those assessed the support that they receive would change or reduce.
+These people are likely to have been impacted by No Assessed Care Act eligibility outcomes would still be met.
 Case Workers would discuss potential options with individuals who use services as part of the assessment process.
-Hampshire County Council would continue to invest in enablement services and supported employment services.
+Hampshire County Council would continue to invest in enablement services and supported employment services. reductions / changes to the levels of service they previously received as a result of earlier transformation programmes.